NicholasACTran/DanceCompWiki/PrepDocuments/2024_CCX_Jedi_M&M.md

     1. This step can be skipped for the first partnership if it is pre-randomized
 4. Competitors be led by volunteers a place on the dance floor and dance for the allotted time
    1. Volunteers will have to assist in floorcraft
+   2. Volunteers will lead the currently out followers to a safe spot in the corner
 5. Competitors will be led by volunteers back to the line in the order that there were just in
 6. Repeat steps 2-4 for each dance in the rest of the heat
 7. Competitors exit